 Disclosure: I was invited to participate in a tour by Eating Europe, which did not review or approve this post.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The area that once lay outside of London’s city walls used to be shunned by tourists but times are changing.
 Hipsters have made Shoreditch theirs — renovating or gentrifying the district, depending on your point of view — and redevelopment of Liverpool Street Station has brought modernisation.
 This tour is a way of gaining an overview of the area while tasting food and drink enjoyed by Londoners.

-Increasingly, people are seek experiences that provide insights into the destinations that they visit.
-Consequently food tourism is on the rise.
+Increasingly, people are seeking experiences that provide insights into the destinations that they visit.
+Consequently, food tourism is on the rise.
 Several companies now offer food tours in London.